Omar-Sherif-Sayed/spring-boot-docker-project/README.md

 # spring-boot-docker-project
-spring-boot-docker-project /n \n
+spring-boot-docker-project
-#Trailer Project
+# Trailer Project

-#Will never Work if u use it's Dockerfile to create an Image
+# Will never Work if u use it's Dockerfile to create an Image
-#Bc the postgresql Database run in another Image
+# Bc the postgresql Database run in another Image

 docker build -f Dockerfile -t spring-boot-docker .